 Preventing Wrongful Death in Nursing Homes

 Preventing wrongful death in nursing homes requires nursing homes to take responsibility for ensuring that their residents receive appropriate medical care.
 Including appropriate medication administration.
-This includes ensuring that staff members are adequately trained in medication management and that medication administration is closely monitored.
+This includes ensuring that staff employees have correct pharmaceutical administration training and that drug administration is constantly under monitor.
 Also, medical professionals are available to address any adverse reactions or complications.

 Additionally, families can take steps to protect their loved ones from overmedication and improper medication in nursing homes.
 This includes staying informed about their loved one’s medical care.
 As well as, monitoring medication administration, and reporting any concerns to nursing home staff or medical professionals promptly.